cpecmu/261218-hw-release/README.md

 Some files may change locations as the course progresses.

 ## Managing source
-The released code has been implemented and tested on the Eclipse IDE, but it is possible to make it work with other IDEs also.
+The released code has been implemented and tested on the Eclipse IDE and repl.it, but it is possible to make it work with other IDEs also.

+### Eclipse IDE
 * If you are using Eclipse as your IDE, creating a new Java project from existing code, with [hw?] as the main project directory, should set everything up for you nicely.
 You should only need to select a Java